 In today’s day and age, we question EVERYTHING.
 We want logic, and we want science to back something before we can trust it.
 Unfortunately, we now discredit genuinely sacred rituals, because we no longer understand their importance.

 And therefore, don’t find a need for them to be done.

 So now, I want to throw some light on the spiritual nature of many day-to-day religious practices.
 I hope to inspire you to start doing them more seriously, knowing why they matter.

-#1 – The tradition of burning incense sticks, camphor or lighting a candle at the alter.
+#1 – The tradition of burning incense sticks, camphor or lighting a candle at the altar.

-In a traditional Hindu family as mine, we light a diya.
+In a traditional Hindu family like mine, we light a diya.

 The spiritual essence behind such religious rituals, you ask?

 We are Love and Light, as the saying goes.
 So lighting a candle is an extension of spreading our light in the physical dimension, thus omitting the darkness.